pascomnet/documentation/site/content/howto/sub-downgrade/_index.en.md

 Within the details area, click {{< ui-button "Cancel" >}}.

-Select the option Sie die Option {{< ui-button "Cancel Now" >}}.
+Select the option the Option {{< ui-button "Cancel Now" >}}.
 Only by following this process can you immediately re-use the name of your instance for a new subscription.

 {{< num 3 "Create New Subscription" >}}